 Military leaders experience conflicts firsthand, giving them a unique perspective in discussions to resolve conflict through diverse and nonviolent means.
 As one of America’s earliest veterans, George Washington helped lead the U.S. recovery after the War of Independence and guide the country toward a peaceful path.
 In doing so, Washington set an example for the countless veterans who would go on to serve the country he helped found.

-Join USIP’s for this year’s “First in War, First in Peace” conversation.
+On November 7, USIP’s hosted its annual “First in War, First in Peace” conversation.
 Named in honor of George Washington, who was famously eulogized as “first in war, first in peace, first in the hearts of his countrymen,” this annual series was created to engage and learn from our miliary veterans.
-This year’s program will explore our military’s recent contributions in conflict and post-conflict areas and examine how stability and democracy can lead to better peace and security in a region.
+This year’s program explored our military’s recent contributions in conflict and post-conflict areas and examine how stability and democracy can lead to better peace and security in a region.

 Speakers